“Nobody Died At Sandy Hook”

 By: “Vivian Lee, PhD”

-This one was a real chore to get through.
-At thirty-three pages (Illuminati alert!), it’s the longest chapter thus far and dense with.
-This is another chapter that originally started as an entry on the rancid “Veteran’s Today”.
-That entry was already two-years-old by the time it was reprinted in this book, but Lee claims that the content is “still as valid as ever”.
-Let’s see if there’s any truth to that.
+This chapter was a real slog to get through.
+At thirty-three pages (Illuminati alert!), it’s the longest yet—and it’s packed with, well, filler.
+This section actually began as an article on the rancid Veterans Today site, which was already two years old by the time it was reprinted here.
+Lee insists the content is “still as valid as ever.”
+Let’s see if that holds up.

 “Gene Rosen Fox News live interview of December 18, 2012, now known to have been filmed in front of a green screen, with the ‘everyone must check in’ sign inserted in the background.” pg.
 57

-Conspiracy theorists claim that the Sandy Hook case is full of inconsistencies, but they insult everyone’s intelligence with tripe like this.
-And I don’t want to tell Fetzer and Lee how to fleece their readers write their book, but if these signs are compulsory at actual mass casualty drills, then why isn’t there a single photo demonstrating this anywhere in the book?
+Conspiracy theorists love to say that the Sandy Hook case is “full of inconsistencies,” but nonsense like this only insults everyone’s intelligence.
+I hate to give Fetzer and Lee editorial advice here, but if these signs are supposedly required at mass casualty drills, then why haven’t they included a single photo in this entire book to show that?

 “The final report does not even include the names, ages, or sex of the alleged shooting victims.
 There was no actual identification of any of the dead.” pg.
 58

-If you’re ever confused as to why something in the final report is redacted, simply look at the numbers on the redacted page and consult the report’s redaction index online.
-There are a number of wholly legitimate reasons given, including state and federal law (like US Constitution Amendment 14 or Connecticut Constitution Article 1 Section 8b).
+If you’re ever wondering why something in the final report is redacted, simply consult the numbers on the redacted page and refer to the report’s redaction index online.
+There are numerous valid reasons for these redactions, including compliance with state and federal laws, like the 14th Amendment to the U.S. Constitution and Article 1, Section 8b of the Connecticut Constitution.

-Furthermore, Connecticut State Police released a full, unredacted list of all child as well as adult victims to the public, with their dates of birth and sex, the very next day:
+Moreover, the Connecticut State Police released a complete, unredacted list of all child and adult victims, including their dates of birth and gender, to the public the very next day:

 “This pattern of deceit extended to the Newtown Clerk’s secret arrangements with the state legislature to avoid releasing death certificates to the public, attempts to withhold the 911 calls, and gag orders that were imposed on those responsible for tearing down the school building itself.” pg.
 59

-One man’s deceit is another man’s privacy, I guess.
-But this is still mostly bullshit.
-Death certificates are available to literally anyone with $20 and a stamp, including scumbags like “Vivian Lee” and James Fetzer.
-If you’re interested, you can obtain the necessary information from Newtown’s website.
+One man’s “deceit” is another man’s right to privacy, I suppose.
+But let’s be real—this is mostly nonsense.
+Death certificates are accessible to anyone with $20 and a stamp, including people like “Vivian Lee” and James Fetzer.
+For anyone genuinely interested, you can find the necessary instructions on Newtown’s website.

 Sandy Hook ‘truther’ caught in Virginia with signs stolen from playgrounds built for Newtown victims